ohcrider/ohcrider.github.io/resume-en.md

 ##### The first company

 Time | 2014.7-2014.9
-Project name | Telecom Yipay payment interface docking Framework | struts+spring+hibernate (system windows, development tool eclipse) Project Description | Verify phone bill payment is successful Responsibility Description | Mainly Java webservice, the returned format is xml, you need to format it again and write an internal method for other developers to call
+Project Name | Telecom Yipay payment interface docking Framework | struts+spring+hibernate (system windows, development tool eclipse) Project Description | Verify phone bill payment is successful Responsibility Description | Mainly Java webservice, the returned format is xml, you need to format it again and write an internal method for other developers to call